-Sagebrush canopy height is an important aspect of all GRSG seasonal habitats.
-However, literature recommendations for sagebrush height for GRSG habitat vary seasonally and regionally.
-Scores for this habitat variable were calculated by evaluating reported average seasonal sagebrush requirements for GRSG populations in Montana.
-Sagebrush height was characterized for winter, nesting/breeding, and brood/summer use periods, respectively.
+Sagebrush canopy height is an important aspect of all sage-grouse seasonal habitat.
+However, literature recommendations for sagebrush height for sage-grouse habitat vary seasonally and regionally.
+Scores for this habitat variable were calculated by evaluating reported average seasonal sagebrush requirements for sage-grouse populations in Montana.
+Sagebrush height was characterized for winter, nesting/breeding, and brood-rearing/summer use periods, respectively.

-Sagebrush height is an important attribute of GRSG nesting habitat.
-Connelly et al. (2000) reports that sagebrush heights ranging from 29.0-cm to 79.0-cm mean height are most commonly used during nesting.
-In their assessment, Connelly et al. (2000) conclude that sagebrush with a height of 30.0-cm to 80.0-cm is needed for productive GRSG nesting habitat in arid sites and 40.0-cm to 80.0-cm in mesic sites.
-These ranges are used by Stiver et al. (2015), who recommend a range of 30.0-cm to 80.0-cm at arid sites, and BLM et al. (2000), which state that optimum GRSG nesting habitat consists of sagebrush stands containing plants 40.0-cm to 80.0-cm tall.
-Heights of 40.0-cm to 80.0-cm are rarely reported in literatures specific to GRSG in Montana.
+Sagebrush height is an important attribute of sage-grouse nesting habitat.
+Connelly et al. (2000) reports that sagebrush heights ranging from 29.0 cm to 79.0 cm mean height are most commonly used during nesting.
+In their assessment, Connelly et al. (2000) conclude that sagebrush with a height of 30.0 cm to 80.0 cm is needed for productive sage-grouse nesting habitat in arid sites and 40.0 cm to 80.0 cm in mesic sites.
+These ranges are used by Stiver et al. (2015), who recommend a range of 30.0 cm to 80.0 cm at arid sites, and BLM et al. (2000), which state that optimum sage-grouse nesting habitat consists of sagebrush stands containing plants 40.0 cm to 80.0 cm tall.
+Heights of 40.0 cm to 80.0 cm are rarely reported in literatures specific to sage-grouse in Montana.

 Because of the differences in reported Montana sagebrush height values and values reported elsewhere across the range of the species, Montana-specific data and literature were used to evaluate height requirements during the nesting season.
-In Montana, GRSG nesting was most commonly reported in habitats having sagebrush heights between 15.0-cm and 50.0-cm (Eng and Schladweiler 1972, Lane 2005, Wisinski 2007, Woodward et al. 2011, Foster et al. 2014).
-Lane (2005) reported the most variable range of conditions with nesting occurring in sagebrush with heights between 25.0-cm and 50.0-cm.
-In southeastern Montana, Foster et al. (2014) reported that radio-collared GRSG most commonly nested in habitats having heights between approximately 30.0-cm and 40.0-cm.
-Wisinski (2007) reported similar ranges of conditions in nesting habitats with highest use reported for sagebrush heights between 25.0-cm and 45.0-cm.
+In Montana, sage-grouse nesting was most commonly reported in habitat having sagebrush heights between 15.0 cm and 50.0 cm (Eng and Schladweiler 1972, Lane 2005, Wisinski 2007, Woodward et al. 2011, Foster et al. 2014).
+Lane

+(2005) reported the most variable range of conditions with nesting occurring in sagebrush with heights between 25.0 cm and 50.0 cm.
+In southeastern Montana, Foster et al. (2014) reported that radio-collared sage-grouse most commonly nested in habitat having heights between approximately 30.0 cm and 40.0 cm.
+Wisinski (2007) reported similar ranges of conditions in nesting habitat with highest use reported for sagebrush heights between 25.0 cm and 45.0 cm.

-During the brood rearing season, GRSG may use habitats that are not dominated by sagebrush (Connelly et al. 2000).
-Schreiber et al. (2015) found that while sagebrush was necessary to support brood-rearing in most cases, visual obstruction provided by all vegetation types between 0.0-cm and 45.7-cm was the most influential variable in models predicting brood survival.
-Hansen et al. (2016) found a similar influence of visual obstruction for nesting sites although sagebrush cover and height greater than 20.0-cm were also influential in models of nest site selection.
+During the brood-rearing season, sage-grouse may use habitat that are not dominated by sagebrush (Connelly et al. 2000).
+Schreiber et al. (2015) found that while sagebrush was necessary to support brood-rearing in most cases, visual obstruction provided by all vegetation types between 0.0 cm and 45.7 cm was the most influential variable in models predicting brood survival.
+Hansen et al. (2016) found a similar influence of visual obstruction for nesting sites although sagebrush cover and height greater than 20.0 cm were also influential in models of nest site selection.
 In Montana, sagebrush heights were reported for a number of studies and were used to evaluate Montana-specific requirements of sagebrush height during the brood-rearing and summer use periods.
-Sagebrush heights of 20.0-cm to 65.0-cm have been reported for brood and summer use habitats in Montana (Martin 1970, Lane 2005, Wisinski 2007, Woodward et al. 2011, Foster et al. 2014).
-The most commonly reported range of sagebrush heights used in Montana falls between 20.0-cm and 45.0-cm (Lane 2005, Wisinski 2007, Foster et al. 2014).
+Sagebrush heights of 20.0 cm to 65.0 cm have been reported for brood-rearing and summer use habitat in Montana (Martin 1970, Lane 2005, Wisinski 2007, Woodward et al. 2011, Foster et al. 2014).
+The most commonly reported range of sagebrush heights used in Montana falls between 20.0 cm and 45.0 cm (Lane 2005, Wisinski 2007, Foster et al. 2014).